Continuous deployment

 This is available in beta for SDK 51 and not yet considered stable.
 Use may result in unexpected system behavior.

-CI/CD for a React Native project dictates that every JS change (update) is deployed to all compatible builds over-the-air, and new builds are created when the runtime changes.
+Expo provides a GitHub Action called continuous-deploy-fingerprint to provide CI/CD for a React Native project.
+It dictates that every JS change (update) is deployed to all compatible builds over-the-air, and new builds are created when the runtime changes.

-It can be accomplished by performing roughly these steps:
+It is typically accomplished by performing roughly these steps:

 2. Calculate fingerprint for relevant platforms using the npx expo-updates fingerprint:generate command.